Pacific Wreck Database

 Today

-Kwajalein, and nearby Roi-Namur are US military bases for radar and tracking.
-The signs of WWII on land are almost all but erased, but underwater there are many shipwrecks and some aircraft wrecks that are popular dive sites.
+Kwajalein and Roi-Namur are American military bases used for radar and tracking.
+On the islands, traces of the Pacific War on land are almost all but erased, but underwater there are many shipwrecks and some aircraft wrecks that are popular dive sites.

 Kwajalein Airfield